-All students will be required to conduct a checkout procedure prior to leaving for semester break (i.e., Christmas break).
+All students will be required to conduct a checkout procedure prior to leaving for semester break 5 | P a g e

+(i.e., Christmas break).
 The checkout form will be made available after the Resident Assistant holds a mandatory hall meeting.
 Failure to comply with the checkout procedures will result in a \$50 charge.